astropy/astropy-APEs/APE4.rst

 affiliated package template to use the machinery availabe in ``astropy_helpers`` rather than depending on ``astropy`` itself.

-These PRs have already been merged into the master branches of their respective repositories.
+These PRs have already been merged into the main branches of their respective repositories.
 It was determined that prior to final acceptance of this APE we should see how the proposed implementation works in pracice so that any tweaks can be made if necessary.